peterc/titlecaser/README.md

 ## Tests

-Note that there are tests in `/test` and a `titles.txt` file that's used to test a variety of title scenarios.
+Note that there are tests in `/test` and a `titles.txt` file that's used to test a variety of titlex scenarios.
 These tests can be extended.

+## TODOs

+* Don't change anything that's in backticks (code)
+* Handle hyphenated situations (e.g. Money-for-Nothing)
+* Don't change 'words' that contain complex punctuation (e.g. peterc/titlecaser)

 ## Contributing